NikolaySirenko/AIRTuB1-internship/README.md

 ## 💻 Misc

-If you want, you can use [VS Code](https://code.visualstudio.com/) as developing evironment.
+If you want, you can use [VS Code](https://code.visualstudio.com/) as developing environment.
 You will need these extensions for it:
 - Jupyter: [link](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
 - Dev Containers: [link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)